tymyrddin/red-basic/source/docs/application/XSS-context.md

 ## Notes

 ### Used
-There is JS code that is using unsafely some data which can be controlled, like `location.href`.
+There is JS code that is using some data which can be controlled unsafely, like `location.href`.
 This can be used to execute arbitrary JavaScript code in DOM based XSS.

 ## Tools